 Although these vehicles are adequate for use on structural fires within town, they are limited in their ability to travel into wilderness areas.
-Considering that 80-85% of Hancock is part of the Green Mountain National Forest (GMNF), owned by the U.S. Forest Service (USFS), the Hancock Fire Department should have at least one vehicle capable of working deep into the forest.
-In 2008, the Town wanted to develop a Memorandum of Understanding (MOU) with the USFS regarding prevention of and response to wildfires.
-However, as of 2013, no MOU has been formally adopted between the Town of Hancock and the U.S. Forest Service.
+In 2008, the Town wanted to_develop a Memorandum of Understanding (MOU) with the USFS regarding prevention of and response to wildfires.
+However, as of 2019, no MOU has been formally adopted between the Town of Hancock and the U.S. Forest Service.

 The fire department gets fire suppression water from the White River and connecting streams.
 The Vermont Rural Fire Protection Task Force has administered the Dry Hydrant Grant Program since 1998, providing funds to assist communities with the installation of dry hydrants to improve fire protection in the rural areas of Vermont.
-Between 1998 and 2005, Hancock received two dry hydrant grants, covering up to 75% of the total cost of the project.
+Between 1998 and 2019, Hancock received two dry hydrant grants, covering up to 75% of the total cost of the project.
 In the future, a dry hydrant could be installed on Killooleet Road since the fire pond that has always been used was destroyed by an August 6, 2008 rainstorm.
 However, as of 2013, a dry hydrant has yet to be installed.